Fresh Air - 2 Easy Options

 Conceptual Diagram of an ERV

-An Energy Recovery Ventilator (ERV) is a mechanical ventilation system that exchanges stale indoor air with fresh outdoor air while transferring heat and moisture between the two air streams.
-This process helps maintain indoor air quality and comfort by reducing energy losses associated with heating or cooling incoming air.
-ERVs are particularly effective in Atlanta’s hot humid climate where managing both temperature and humidity is crucial.
-The costs here are considerable higher than a simple fresh air damper, but the results are better.
-Expect to pay $3-4k.
+An Energy Recovery Ventilator (ERV) is a mechanical ventilation system that exchanges stale indoor air with fresh outdoor air, while transferring heat and moisture between the two air streams.
+This process helps maintain indoor air quality and comfort by reducing energy loss associated with heating or cooling incoming air.
+ERVs are particularly effective in Atlanta’s hot, humid climate where managing both temperature and humidity is crucial.
+The costs here are considerably higher than a simple fresh air damper, but the results are better.
+Expect to pay around $3-4k.

 Previous